jatinkumar-me/exploding-kittens/README.md

 The game deck consists of 4 different types of cards

-- Cat card 😼
+- Cat card :cat:
-- Defuse card 🙅‍♂️
+- Defuse card :no_good:
-- Shuffle card 🔀
+- Shuffle card :twisted_rightwards_arrows:
-- Exploding kitten card 💣
+- Exploding kitten card :bomb:

 When the game is started there will be a deck of 5 cards ordered randomly.
 Each time user clicks on the deck a card is revealed and that card is removed from the deck.
 A player wins the game once he draws all 5 cards from the deck and there is no card left to draw.